patkoch/docker-compose-azure/README.md

 ### Login to the Container Registry and push the Container Images

-Use following command to login to your Container Registry, which will manage your Container Images
+Use following command to login to your Container Registry, which will manage your Container Images:

 ```
 az acr login --name <Container Registry Name>